-The reason that happens is because we just unconsciously get into this dissociation between our real selves and our marketing selves; we put on this persona.
-The antidote to that, is to take emotional risks.
+And the reason that happens is because we just unconsciously get into this little dissociation between our real selves and our marketing selves, and we put on this persona, and so the antidote to that is to take emotional risks and the act of taking an emotional risk, what it does is it kind of punches a hole through this performative marketing persona with this infomercial voice.

-The act of taking an emotional risk, what it does, is it kind of punches a hole through this performative marketing persona with this infomercial voice.
-Like, "Have you ever experienced...
-Well, I've got the solution for you.
-Click here if you want to book a..."
-You know what I'm talking about?
+Like, "Have you ever experienced... well, I've got the solution for you.
+Click here if you want to book a..." you know what I'm talking about?
 That's the infomercial voice.

-So many of us end up writing or "speaking" in that voice.
-We say, "There's so much inner fulfillment that you can experience and..."
-You would never use those words if you're just talking to your close friend.
+So many of us end up writing, speaking in that voice, or we say, "There's so much inner fulfilment that you can experience and..." and you would never use those words if you're just talking to your close friend.
+So what taking emotional risks does is that it'll punch a hole through that fake marketing persona that creates a distance between you and whoever is listening to you because it doesn't sound like you.

-So, what taking emotional risks does is that it'll punch a hole through that fake marketing persona that creates a distance between you and whoever is listening to you, because it doesn't sound like you, and it'll bring what you're saying down to a very personal, intimate level.
-Which is, inherently, 100,000 times more interesting to the listener, to the reader, and it draws them in in a way an infomercial voice never will.
+And it'll bring what you're saying down to a very personal, intimate level, which is inherently 100,000 times way more interesting to the listener, to the reader, and it draws them in in a way where an infomercial voice never will.
 Because it'll actually sound like a human being is talking to them.

-Let's say, for example, that I want to write copy about the importance of good habits.
+Let's say for example that I want to write copy about the importance of good habits.
 This is a totally generic example.
-The importance of good habits, and how they're actually a lot easier to build than you would think.
-So, let's say that's something you want to talk about as a life coach.
-Left to our own devices, on default, people just stay at the level of talking about abstractions, about concepts.
-"This is why habits are important.
-This is why we don't tend to cultivate good habits.
-This happens..."
+The importance of good habits and how they're actually a lot easier to build than you would think.

-We kind of get onto this conceptual, abstract level where we're talking about ideas, about what habits are like, why we have them and why we don't, how to cultivate good ones, and here's step 1-2-3.
-I call these "staying in the realm of ideas and concepts."
+So let's say that's something you want to talk about as a life coach.
+And so left to our own devices, on default, people just stay at the level of talking about abstractions, about concepts, of this is why habits are important and this is why we don't tend to cultivate good habits, and this is happens, and we kind of get into this conceptual abstract level where we're talking about ideas.

-This was me not too long ago.
-I was a general life coach, coaching on all of the topics; I was not always a business coach.
-And then, when I caught myself thinking, "Okay, I want to write something about habits, and I want to let people know how to create good habits.
-Or let people know that I can help them with that."
+About what habits are like, and why we have them, why we don't, how to cultivate good ones here, step one, two, three.
+These are what - I call these staying in the realm of ideas and concepts.

-Instead of going to the default thing that my brain wants to do, which is to talk about habits, and talk about ideas related to habits, I would ask myself, "Okay, how can I take an emotional risk with this topic?"
-Often, the way was to get a little more personal.
+So when I ask myself - and this was me not too long ago.
+I was a general life coach coaching on all of the topics.
+I was not always a business coach.
+And then when I caught myself thinking okay, so I want to write something about habits and I want to let people know how to create good habits, or let people know that I can help them with that, and instead of going to the default thing that my brain wants to do, which is to talk about habits and talk about ideas related to habits, I would ask myself, "Okay, how can I take an emotional risk with this topic?"

-Because there's no emotional risk in talking about the nature of habits, you just spout off your thoughts and your ideas.
-You know that all of those ideas are good, it'll be enlightening, and it'll be interesting.
-These are all good ideas.
-Great.
+And often, the way was to get a little more personal.
+Because there's no emotional risk in talking about the nature of habits.
+You just spout off your thoughts and your ideas and you know that all of those ideas are good and it'll be enlightening and it'll be interesting and these are all good ideas, great.
 There's no emotional edge there.
 There's no risk taking there.
-You're not revealing anything interesting; you're just trying to teach them an idea.
+You're not revealing anything interesting.
+You're just trying to teach them an idea.